judithmichael/judithmichael.github.io/_pages/research.md

 ### Digital Twins & Digital Shadows
-In our understanding, a digital twin consists of a set of models of the system, a set of digital shadows, and provides a set of services to use the data and models purposefully with respects to the original system.
+In our understanding, a digital twin consists of a set of models of the system, a set of digital shadows, and provides a set of services to use the data and models purposefully with respects to the original system[DMR+20](https://www.se-rwth.de/publications/Towards-a-Model-Driven-Architecture-for-Interactive-Digital-Twin-Cockpits.pdf).

 #### Selected Publications
 - [BHK+21] T. Brockhoff, M. Heithoff, I. Koren, J. Michael, J. Pfeiffer, B. Rumpe, M.S.
 Uysal,